...

 Factors Considered in Determining Alimony in Texas

-The duration of the marriage is also an essential factor in determining alimony in Texas.
-The longer the marriage, the more likely it is the court will award alimony.
-However, the court will also consider the age, employment history, earning ability and physical and emotional condition of the spouse seeking alimony.
-If the spouse seeking alimony can earn a living and support themselves, the court may decide not to award alimony.
+The duration of the marriage is another crucial element.
+Generally, longer marriages are more likely to result in alimony awards.
+However, the court also considers factors such as the age, employment history, earning capacity, and physical and emotional condition of the spouse seeking support.
+If this spouse can support themselves independently, the court may opt not to award alimony.

 Duration of Alimony in Texas